 The best thing about having my parents in town is that I get inundated with troubleshooting questions about iOS, providing me with an almost endless flow of topics to write about.
-The latest troubleshooting request relates to a mysterious case of missing iCloud contacts that would have apparently disappeared after updating to iOS 10.
+The latest troubleshooting request relates to a mysterious case of missing iCloud contacts that would have apparently disappeared after an iOS update.

 Are you experiencing lost or missing contacts as well?
 Then read on, as I’ll share one simple fix to restore iCloud contacts that might have gone missing.